 Symptom Management

-As a secondary part of the treatment strategy, some patients may also use other types of medications or supplements in order to provide some degree of additional symptom relief.
+As a secondary part of the treatment strategy, some patients may also use other types of medications or supplements for additional symptom relief.
 Some of the most common types of medications or supplements for symptom management include:

 - Anti-diarrheals